Send Source Data to FME Flow with HTTP POST

 13. Once the ReceivePost.fmw is complete and the translation is successful, go to Resources > Data > SendSourceData > out.txt and delete this file.
 To delete the file, select it, go to Actions, and click Remove.
 Next, we will run the workspace via REST API.

 14. Return to the Run Workspace page.
 Open the Advanced panel and select "Create a Webhook".
-The webhook allows third-party software to programmatically run this workspace.
+The webhook enables third-party software to run this workspace programmatically.

 15. On the Create Webhook page, a Webhook URL for that repository will be automatically filled with the Token Name, Description, and Expiration date.
 You may choose to change the expiration date here.
 Enable "User can upload", and select Create.
 We will manage the Token's permissions after the webhook is created.

-16. Download webhook to save the information.
-This is the only time you will be able to access the token and instructions to use this webhook, so don't skip this step!
+16. Download the webhook to save the information.
+This is the only opportunity you will have to access the token and instructions for using this webhook, so please don't skip this step.

 17. Now that the webhook is created, go to the FME Flow User Settings (top right corner) and select Manage Tokens.